Bjarke42/prometheus-smartctl/README.md

 ## Install on server

 You need python3 and pip.
 In addition you need to install prometheus client with `pip install prometheus-client`.
-To make it a easy replace ment for the official smartctl exporter the smartprom.service is named smartctl_exporter and used port 9633.
+To make it a easy replacement for the official smartctl exporter the smartprom.service is named smartctl_exporter and used port 9633 as an example.

 Use smartctl version 7.3 or greater, if you have more than 105 scsi devices in your server.
 We recommend using version 7.3+ to see more data in grafana dashboards.
 The server grafana dashboard examples are made for smartctl version 7.4.